In this document, you’ll learn what Batch Jobs are and how they work in Medusa.

 confirmedevent.
 It resolves the batch job strategy, then uses it to process the batch job.

-- Once the batch job is processed succesfully, the batch job has the status
+- Once the batch job is processed successfully, the batch job has the status

-You can track the progress of the batch job at any point using the Retrieve Batch Job endpoint.
+You can track the progress of the batch job at any point using the Retrieve Batch Job API Route.

 If the batch job fails at any point in this flow, its status is changed to

-Developers can create custom batch jobs in the Medusa backend, a plugin, or in a Commerce Module.
+Developers can create custom batch jobs in the Medusa backend, a plugin, or in a module.
 Developers can also customize existing batch job strategies in the core, such as the import strategy.

 Learn how to create a batch job strategy in Medusa.